craigm26/bike-bus/README.md

 ```

 - commit to github
-- find the commit on appflow and build it while selecting the prod environment destination

 # future build commands that will be needed for a cleaner dev / prod build process

 ### will have to figure out how to deploy preview builds to ios and android